 In the short term, as a result of the PPAs between the Power Infrastructure Facilities and their respective power purchasers, the Corporation believes that it does not face any material competition with respect to its Power Infrastructure Facilities.
-To the extent that electricity produced by a facility is sold in the market (as is currently the case for the Cardinal Cogen Facility's and the Whitecourt Biomass Facility's production following the expiry of their respective PPAs), the particular facility may face competition resulting from bidding electricity into the open market and receiving the market price, or may face competition in entering into a bilateral power purchase contract with another counterparty to sell electricity at a negotiated price.
+To the extent that electricity produced by a facility is sold in the market (as is currently the case for the Cardinal Cogen Facility's and the Whitecourt Biomass Facility's production), the particular facility may face competition resulting from bidding electricity into the open market and receiving the market price, or may face competition in entering into a bilateral power purchase contract with another counterparty to sell electricity at a negotiated price.

 The general movement toward restructuring the Canadian electricity industry from vertically-integrated provincial monopolies to a competitive market model has been uneven, as each province has determined its policy in this area based on its assessment of its unique regional circumstances and issues.
 Some provinces, such as Alberta, have restructured their electricity market culminating in full retail access.
 Other provinces, such as BC, do not appear to have any plans to introduce full retail competition (although BC transmission systems do provide open access to allow independent power producers to move electricity to the export market or to distribution utilities and large industrial customers within the province).
-Nova Scotia currently has a limited wholesale electricity market (open only to NSPI and a handful of small municipal utilities) and an open access transmission regime to support it, but legislation enabling the opening of a competitive retail market for renewable electricity has recently been passed and regulations detailing how this market will be regulated are expected to be released by the Nova Scotia government in 2015.
+Nova Scotia currently has a limited wholesale electricity market (open only to NSPI and a handful of small municipal utilities) and an open access transmission regime to support it, but legislation enabling the opening of a competitive retail market for renewable electricity has recently been passed and clarification of the regime detailing how this market will be regulated is expected to occur in 2016.
 Still other provinces, such as Ontario, incorporate a hybrid system with some aspects of retail competition in that consumers can purchase electricity from independent retailers, but a large component of the aggregate price paid by consumers is still determined by regulation.